-NATO troops, especially the United States and Great Britain, utilize the MOLLE system.
-These systems are often employed by law enforcement agencies as well.
+NATO troops, especially the United States armed forces and British armies, utilize the MOLLE system.
+MOLLE’s usefulness is often employed by law enforcement agencies as well.

 Who can use the MOLLE system